 Mixing ancient wisdom with modern science

 Ancient Chinese medical practitioners didn’t have the understanding of the modern day nervous system and only used the traditional meridian system.
 Now we have the best of both worlds.
 For example, modern anatomy gives us the knowledge about dermatomes and how the spinal nerves distribute throughout the body.
 This can be exemplified in sciatica where the location of the pain, numbness and weakness can tell us at which level the disc is involved.
 When we know where the disc is damaged, we can then apply acupuncture and moxibustion to that area of the lumbar region.
-This then helps us to get to the root cause of the problem and using acupuncture and moxibustion at the correct disc level can improve outcomes.
+This can then for example help us treat herniated disc more effectively by getting the root cause of the problem.
+Using acupuncture and moxibustion at the correct disc level can improve outcomes.

 Treat the spleen to treat the muscles